Tomptez/bibfilter/Readme.md

     pipenv install --dev

 Before we can start the application, we need to set our environment variables.
-To do so, create a new file in the main directory (bibfilter) called .env where you define the environment variables which we will use in the project.
+To do so, create a new file in the main directory (in which the Pipfile sits) called `.env` where you define the environment variables which we will use in the project.

-As a database you can either use sqlite if you just want to have a look at the application for which you put a line in `.env`:
+The `.env` file should look something like this:

     DATABASE_URL = "sqlite:///mydatabase.db"

-If you want to build the application for actual production it would be best to first install and setup [PostgreSQL](https://www.postgresql.org/download/) and create a new Database called bibfilter.
-In your `.env` file you can then put the following line (replacing `myusername` and `mypassword` with your actual username/password and `bibfilter` with whatever you called your database)

-    DATABASE_URL = "postgresql://myusername:mypassword@localhost/bibfilter"

-For the admin page within we also need to set the admin username and password as an environment variable in `.env`.
-You can chage the values to whatever you like

     APP_USERNAME = "username"
     APP_PASSWORD = "password"

+You can change the values of `APP_USERNAME` and `APP_PASSWORD` to whatever you like.
+They will be used for the login for the `/admin` page.

+For testing you can leave the `DATABASE_URL` untouched (it will use a simple sqlite3 database).
+For serious development and actual production it would be best to first install and setup [PostgreSQL](https://www.postgresql.org/download/) and create a new Database called bibfilter.
+You can then change `DATABASE_URL` to the following value (replacing `myusername` and `mypassword` with your actual username/password and `bibfilter` with whatever you called your database)

+    DATABASE_URL = "postgresql://myusername:mypassword@localhost/bibfilter"

 Then you can activate the environment via